 So your brand, beginning with your bio, should tell a story.
 It’s your story, dressed in whatever attire you choose for presenting it to the world.

-The Brand of You in 5 Simple Steps
+You as Your Brand in 5 Simple Steps

 - Be you wherever you go